intuition-dev/INTUITION/articles/fe2.md

 1. A hello world Mavo in Pug, the simpler the better (instructor provided)
 2. Port to Electron (instructor provided)
-3. Port to build.PhoneGap
+3. Port to build.Cordova

-Email the app file produced by build.PhoneGap to your phone.
+Email the app file produced by build.Cordova to your phone.

 ## Frontend (CSS) frameworks, and naming.